 Sonora Slocum was appointed principal flute of the Milwaukee Symphony Orchestra in 2012 at the age of 22.
 "Slocum's solo work continues to impress.
 She plays with a clean, well-tuned sound, easily floating through the hall rather than slicing the air, always creating graceful phrases."
 (Shepherd Express)

 Slocum has appeared with The Philadelphia Orchestra and performed as guest principal with the Chicago Symphony Orchestra.
-She has performed and recorded as guest principal with the Orpheus Chamber Orchestra and is one of the Principal Flutists of the Philharmonia Orchestra of New York.
+She has also performed and recorded as guest principal with the Orpheus Chamber Orchestra.
 Slocum has worked under such renowned conductors as Charles Dutoit, Christoph Eschenbach, Rafael Frühbeck de Burgos, Sir Simon Rattle, Edo de Waart, Otto-Werner Mueller, John Williams and David Zinman, among many others.

 Sonora Slocum's recent performances of Carl Nielsen’s Flute Concerto with the Milwaukee Symphony Orchestra earned her critical acclaim.
 “Slocum takes in vast quantities of air and spins it into gold.
 Hers is a dynamic range that whispers clearly and coherently and grows without tearing at the edges.
 Slocum has a HUGE sound...and a wizard’s bag resplendent with technical prowess and musical freshness.
 Slocum played with full-blooded intensity, convincing artistry, and astonishingly, she did it from memory.”
 (William Barnewitz, Urban Milwaukee)